mruhlin/shoutbox/README.md

 This is a service that uses HTML5 server-sent events (SSE) to stream comments to the client in real time.

+When a stream is requested, it listens to the corresponding redis channel and pushes every comment it gets to the user.
+Due to long-running connections, it may be necessary to run multiple instances of this in production and have nginx load balance between them

 ```
 GET /stream?url=http://www.foo.com
 ```